newatoms/guides/storytelling/readme.md

 A lack of information draws us in, as it makes us curious.
 We want to find out about the unknown.
 Make the audience put things together.

 #### Give characters a spine/single purpose
-(Don Corleone in the Godfather: please his father.
-Marlin in Finding Nemo: prevent harm.)
+For example, think of Don Corleone in the Godfather: please his father.
+Or Marlin in Finding Nemo: prevent harm.

 #### Well-told stories have a strong theme running through it
 See [devising a premise](formulate-a-premise).